mccombspj/kurumastories/content/nissan/cherry/CG-RT-Nissan-Cherry-Coupe-X-1-1971.md

-The interior equipment includes a variety of useless items, but the functional parts that are truly necessary for practical use are optional.
+The interior equipment includes a variety of superfluous items, but the functional parts that are truly necessary for practical use are optional.
 For example, a heated rear window, intermittent wipers, and three-point seat belts are optional equipment even in the highest-end models, and these should be standard equipment no matter what.

+<b><u>Postscript: Story Photos</b></u>

+{{< gallery "CG-RT-Nissan-Cherry-Coupe-X-1-1971-Gallery" >}}